aldavigdis/dvorak-is-mac/readme.md

 # Icelandic Dvorak Keyboard Layout for Mac OS X

 The goal of the project is to create a keyboard layout with the same keys and functionality as the Icelandic QWERTY keyboard, including dead keys.
 Therefore, it should be possible to re-arrange the buttons without loss of functionality.
-(Alt-E should result in a Euro-symbol for example.)
+(Combinations like Alt-E should therefore result in a Euro-symbol, as shown no the key cap.)

 Please note that this is a work in progress, is being developed on, and has only been tested on a built-in MacBook Pro 2013 keyboard.
 This layout might change in the future and if you have any requests or comments, please drop the author a line or file a ticket for the Github repository at https://github.com/stefanvignir/dvorak-is-mac.

 ![Overview of the keyboard in neutral state](https://raw.github.com/stefanvignir/dvorak-is-mac/master/dvorak-is.png)

 # Installation
-1. Copy the .icns and .keylayout files to either "/Library/Keyboard Layouts" (for the local user) or "~/Library/Keyboard Layouts" (for all users) to install the keyboard layout.
+1. Copy the .icns and .keylayout files to "/Library/Keyboard Layouts" to install the keyboard layout for all users.
 2. Open "Keyboard" under System Preferences and add "Icelandic Dvorak" as an Input Source.

 # License